codatio/codat-docs/docs/supplier-enablement/get-started.md

 When a company is created in the Relationship Manager Portal, it is created in the [Codat Portal](https://app.codat.io/) at the same time.
 If you already have some companies in the Codat Portal, they will also be available in the Relationship Manager to be assigned to an analyst.

 To establish a connection to a data source and sync business data, your customer must grant you access.
 We request this access during the onboarding process.
-Once the connection is established, Codat will retrieve data for the relevant data types set up to fetch on first link.
+Once the connection is established, Codat will automatically retrieve data for the relevant data types set up to fetch on first link.

 ---

 ## Read next

-The following user guides are available to share with your organization's relationship managers and analysts:
+The following user guides are available to share with your organization's Relationship Managers and Analysts:

 - [Manage relationships](/supplier-enablement/guides/manage-relationships)
 - [Check spend data](/supplier-enablement/guides/analyze-spend)